fringefilmsoz/SIP/tasks/install_steps.md

 7. Enter the Pi's IP address into a web browser on a system connected to the same network as the Pi.

-    The home page if SIP's web based user interface \(UI\) will open.
+    The home page of SIP's web based user interface \(UI\) will open.

 8. Close SIP.s browser tab.

-9. In the SIP folder double click the sip\_service.sh file or run the command
+9. In the SIP folder run the command

     <pre>sudo ./sip_service.sh</pre>